halfflat/arblang/doc/specification/language-proposal.md

 #### Parameters

-A parameter definition introduces a new identifier in module scope, in expression contexts, together with a default value given by a _paramater-constant_ expression — that is, the expression can depend only upon constants and other parameters (see [Expressions](#expressions)).
+A parameter definition introduces a new identifier in module scope, in expression contexts, together with a default value given by a _parameter-constant_ expression — that is, the expression can depend only upon constants and other parameters (see [Value expressions](#value-expressions)).

 Parameters that are exported in an interface can be bound to a user supplied value externally; they are otherwise constant.
 In any expression in the same module scope that uses that parameter, the value of the parameter will be the user supplied value.
 This applies to expressions that are bound to other parameters — for example, consider the following module and interface definition.